 company of burlesque performers which included George “Beetlepuss” Lewis,

 Charlie Crafts, Wilma Wescot, Dorothy Burke, Corky Marshall and several others.
-With dancers Mickey Harris and Syra (Miss Switzerland) they filmed five single reel shorts: A COCKTAIL
+With dancers Mickey Harris and Syra (Miss Switzerland) they filmed five single reel shorts on the stage of the New Follies Theatre in Los Angeles: A COCKTAIL

 AT SLOPPY JOE’S, IN YOUR HAT, I’LL SELL MY SHIRT, SKID ROW HOLDUP and A SWISS